47Billion/47b-blog/_posts/2019-03-19-how-to-design-the-user-interface-for-correcting-and-labeling-machine-learning-inferences.md

 - Automatic homework grading of handwritten answers to English literature questions based on correct grammar, references to author and characters, etc.
 - Detection of disease codes in scanned Electronic Health Records based on OCR and health code dictionaries

-Example of the second pass user interfaceSuch user interfaces should have the following characteristics -
+Such user interfaces should have the following characteristics -
 - Allow the reviewer to quickly visualize the unstructured data (images or text).
 This is important particularly to detect false negatives (detections missed by the machine learning automation).
 - The reviewer should be able to see the navigable list of detected labels.
 - The reviewer should be able to quickly traverse each labeled object or text.
 This allows the user to confirm the result as true positive or mark it as false positive.